SuponinaAP/SuponinaAP.github.io/content/post/get-started/index.md

 ---
 title: Git — distributed version control system
-summary: This article will provide a brief overview of the Git version control system, with a focus on the practical application of its main commands.
+summary: Это article will provide a brief overview of the Git version control system, with a focus on the practical application of its main commands.
 date: 2024-10-05

 # Featured image